brunopamplona/geolift-incrementality-streaming/README.md

 User-level holdout is theoretically ideal but operationally constrained in this context:

 - YouTube and Meta do not guarantee full exclusion of control users from ad exposure (ad spillover)
-- ClaroTV+ lacks programmatic control over per-user inventory allocation across platforms
+- Video+ lacks programmatic control over per-user inventory allocation across platforms
 - Geographic clustering of media buying makes region-level randomization more tractable

 **Geo-experiments use geographic regions (DMAs) as the unit of randomization.** Treated regions receive the campaign; control regions receive zero spend.
 The counterfactual for treated regions is estimated via Synthetic Control Method (SCM).